codeapples/treasure-box/src/programming/c2-examples.md

 ### Output
 You have to write exactly 4 lines into the standard output.
 Each line must contain an answer for the given question in the given order.
-First line contains a number, the number of rucksacks that contains exaclty 10 gifts.
-The second line contains the index of the Elf who pakced the most gift.
+First line contains a number, the number of rucksacks that contains exactly 10 gifts.
+The second line contains the index of the Elf who packed the most gift.
 The third line contains the number of the Elves and their indexes separated by space.
 The last, fourth line contains YES or NO that answers the fourth question.